 We lease approximately 110,000 square feet of laboratory and office space in a building located at 830 Winter Street, Waltham, MA.
 The term of the 830 Winter Street lease expires on March 31, 2026, with an option for us to extend the lease for two additional five-year terms.
 We also lease approximately 43,850 square feet of space at 333 Providence Highway, Norwood, MA, which serves as our conjugate manufacturing facility and office space.
 The 333 Providence Highway lease expires on June 30, 2018, with an option for us to extend the lease for an additional five-year term.
 Due to space requirements, in April 2013, we entered into a lease agreement for the rental of 7,507 square feet of office space at 100 River Ridge Drive, Norwood, MA.
 The lease expires in September, 2018, with an option for us to extend the lease for an additional five-year term.
 We entered into a sublease in December 2014 for this space, effective January 2015 through the remaining initial term of the lease.
-In February 2016, we entered into a lease agreement for the rental of 10,281 square feet of additional office space at 930 Winter Street, Waltham, MA.
-The lease expires on August 31, 2021.
+In February 2016, we entered into a lease agreement for the rental of 10,281 square feet of additional office space at 930 Winter Street, Waltham, MA through August 31, 2021.
+We are actively seeking to sub-lease this space as well, as our needs have been reduced.